Welcome to the Preconception and Pregnancy in Inflammatory Bowel Disease Clinical Research Program

 3) Knowledge translation program:

-We are conducting studies assessing patient and health care provider knowledge, concerns, and beliefs, in order to identify knowledge gaps.
-We completed the Improving Knowledge of Reproductive Issues in Inflammatory Bowel Disease web portal study to develop and assess the web portal as a means to provide information and interact with patients and health care providers.
+We are completed the Improving Knowledge of Reproductive Issues in Inflammatory Bowel Disease web portal study to develop and assess the web portal as a means to provide information and interact with patients and health care providers.
 The educational modules are now available through the Information page.
+We are currently developing other educational tools for patients with IBD and their families and health care providers, to help them make informed decisions regarding the management of IBD before, during, and after pregnancy.